-In recent years, affordable homes delivered through the Strategic Housing Investment Plan have primarily focused on adding to the supply of new build affordable homes for social rent with this approach continuing with this new Strategic Housing Investment Plan.

-There is also a recognised ongoing need for shared equity provision, as well as some limited open market acquisitions where such acquisitions meet an identified housing need in line with the strategic priorities of the new Local Housing Strategy.
+In recent years, affordable homes delivered through the Strategic Housing Investment Plan have primarily focused on adding to the supply of new build affordable homes for social rent.
+There is also a recognised ongoing need for shared equity provision, as well as some limited open market acquisitions where such acquisitions meet an identified housing need in line with the new Local Housing Strategy.

-The delivery of new affordable homes on private sector sites will also be supported by making use of Renfrewshire's Affordable Housing Policy to promote the development of mixed tenure communities.

-As well as new build affordable housing, this Strategic Housing Investment Plan places a strong emphasis on making best use of existing stock where possible and addressing issues in terms of housing quality and sustainability.
-This includes progressing the Council's ambitious regeneration plans through new build

-Council development and/or significant investment and improvements to existing homes.
+The delivery of new affordable homes on private sector sites is also supported by making use of Renfrewshire's Affordable Housing Policy to promote the creation of mixed tenure communities.
+As well as new build affordable housing, this draft Strategic Housing Investment Plan places a strong emphasis on making best use of existing stock where possible and addressing issues in terms of housing quality and sustainability.
+This includes progressing the Council's ambitious regeneration plans through new build Council development and/or significant investment and improvements to existing homes.

-The Strategic Housing Investment Plan supports the delivery of the Local Housing Strategy by:
+The draft Strategic Housing Investment Plan supports the delivery of the Local Housing Strategy by: